-Day 3: Round trip around Morbegno from 13 to 34 km (one way)
+Day 3: Round trip around Colico from 13 to 34 km (one way)

-Depending on how you are fit, you can choose the bike tour that suits you best to discover the surroundings of Morbegno.
-You can reach Colico (13 km), the northernmost tip of Lake Como, get lost in the hills by visiting the historic Fort of Montecchio, the best preserved First World War fortress in Europe, or the Fort of Fuentes, Spanish military building of 1600.
+Depending on how you are fit, you can choose the bike tour that suits you best to discover the surroundings of Colico.
+You can get lost in the hills by visiting the historic Fort of Montecchio, the best preserved First World War fortress in Europe, or the Fort of Fuentes, Spanish military building of 1600.
 Or you can cycle along the lakeside promenade or practice one of the water sports offered by the area.
 Or maybe relax in the sun of the lake coast.
 Another possibility is offered by an itinerary to the North, in the direction of Lake Mezzola (13 km) or up to the city of Chiavenna (34 km).
 To return, you can bike the same route, which will be slightly downhill, or take the train.
-Overnight stay near Morbegno.
+Overnight stay Colico – Como Lake

-Departure by bike towards Colico, a tourist centre in the north of Lake Como, where in the morning you will take the boat that will make you cross the lake to bring you to Bellagio, the pearl of Lake Como.
+Departure from Colico, where in the morning you will take the boat that will make you cross the lake to bring you to Bellagio, the pearl of Lake Como.
 Here you can stop for a meal or a drink while enjoying the beauty of the lake.
 In the late afternoon you will take again the boat to reach Lecco, the city where the writer Alessandro Manzoni set I promessi sposi.
 Protected by numerous peaks, including the famous Grigne and Resegone, Lecco in the historic center still offers the remains of the fortified village, like the bridge of Azzone Visconti.
 Also worth seeing is the Teatro della Società and the church of St. Nicholas, whose high bell tower indicates the direction of the port.
 Overnight stay in Lecco.